kutlueren/Simple-Binary-Comparer/README.md

 ## Getting Started

-This solutions are implemented in order to test and achieve the requirements described in the assignment.
-All the requirements are covered with the solution which includes a REST API and documentation with Swagger, unit and intergration testing with xunit, a simple layered approach for the arthitecture and repository pattern for persistance and a in memory database.
+These solutions are implemented in order to test and achieve the requirements described in the assignment.
+All the requirements are covered within the solution which includes a REST API and documentation with Swagger, unit and intergration testing with xunit, a simple layered approach for the arthitecture and a repository pattern for persistance and an in memory database.

 ## Tech/framework used
 The techs used in the solution as follows;